seighin/selfcare_study/analysis.md

 - Race/ethnicity was entered as written except in all lowercase for simplicity.

 HPLP II answers were entered as numbers as specified above.
 Missing answers or multiple answers (if not clear which is intended) were left blank.

+Six pairs of assessments which did not have matching or nearly matching codes were found to be probable matches based on demographic information and handwriting.
+These assessments were assigned to section 3.
+Initial analysis was run with and without section 3 and no significant differences were found.
+Therefore, section 3 assessments were included in the final analysis.

 The raw data was saved in `selfcaredata.csv`.